SafeExamBrowser/seb-server-setup/docs/installation.rst

             |    - Docker : https://docs.docker.com/install/
             |    - Docker-Compose : https://docs.docker.com/compose/install/

-3. In the installation directory of your choice clone the seb-server-setup repository of desired version from guthub.
+3. In the installation directory of your choice clone the seb-server-setup repository of desired version from GitHub.

 4. Navigate into the installation strategy sub-directory you want to install from and edit/prepare the configuration for your needs.